Xunius/MeiTingTrunk/README.md

 ### Other dependencies

 * xapian-core, xapian-omega, xapian-bindings (all optional), required for full text searching.
 See https://xapian.org/docs/install.html for installation instructions.
+Also checkout the [wiki page](https://github.com/Xunius/MeiTingTrunk/wiki/Enable-snippets-in-full-text-search-results) on how to enable snippets.

 ## Install